Digital-Logic-Design-CS226/IITB-Proc/README.md

 # IITB-Proc

 Change the file path and number of lines (these are hardcoded) in instruction memory.vhd according to testing setup.
+Load the files in Quartus, compile and do the simulations.

 FSM, RTL and Components are present in Theory Folder.